oracle/odpi/doc/src/functions/dpiMsgProps.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **props** [IN] -- a reference to the message properties on which the name of the exception queue is to be set.
-If the reference is NULL or invalid an error is returned.
+If the reference is NULL or invalid, an error is returned.

     **value** [IN] -- a byte string in the encoding used for CHAR data, or NULL if the exception queue name is to be cleared.
 If not NULL, the value must